Destination: Italy – Valle d’Aosta

 The Gran Paradiso National Park allows you to admire multiple flower species and to meet the ibex;

-the main city Aosta follows with remains of Roman origin and then we have itineraries along the Lillaz waterfalls.
-Finally, the Arpy Lake of glacial origin, the Rutor Waterfalls and the many medieval castles and fortresses scattered all over the territory, such as the Fénis Castle and the Verrès Castle, dating back to the 14th century.
-Courmayeur and Cervina are among the most important ski resorts.
+the main city Aosta follows with remains of Roman origin, like the arch of Augustus and then we have itineraries along the Lillaz waterfalls.
+Finally, the Arpy Lake of glacial origin, the Rutor Waterfalls and the many medieval castles and fortresses scattered all over the territory, such as the Fénis Castle, Forte di Bard along the Via Francigena pilgrimage route and the Verrès Castle, dating back to the 14th century.
+Courmayeur and Cervina are among the most important ski resorts and as the most important nature parks we mention Gran Paradiso and Il Mont Avic.